tobiassick/digital-muqtabas/index.md

 The purpose and scope of the project is to provide an open, collaborative, referencable, and scholarly digital edition of Muḥammad Kurd ʿAlī's journal *al-Muqtabas*, which includes the full text, semantic mark-up, bibliographic metadata, and digital imagery.
 All files but the digital facsimiles are hosted on [GitHub](https://www.github.com).

-All deliverables and milestones will be covered in more detail in the following sections of this `readme.md`.
+All deliverables and milestones will be covered in more detail in the following sections.

 ## 1.1 Deliverables